daikin-br/ha-custom-integration/README.md

 - [**Preset Mode**](https://www.home-assistant.io/integrations/climate#action-climateset_preset_mode) (eco, boost)

-Current ambient temperature is also displayed.
+The Current ambient temperature is also displayed.

 ## Data updates

 The integration fetches data from the device every 10 seconds by default.
 It is recommended not to reduce the polling time below 10 seconds.
 For users who want to set their own custom polling interval, they can [configure a custom polling interval](https://www.home-assistant.io/common-tasks/general/#defining-a-custom-polling-interval).

 ## Known limitations

-There are no known limitations for this integration.
+Preset mode `Coanda` is currently not supported.

 ## Troubleshooting

-There are no commonly known issues with this integration.
+### Can’t setup the device

+#### Symptom: “Failed to connect”

+When trying to setup the integration, the form shows the message “Failed to connect”.

+##### Description

+This indicates that either the device has gone offline or network firewall settings are blocking local communication.

+##### Resolution

+To resolve this issue, try the following steps:

+1. Make sure your device is powered up.
+2. Make sure your device is connected to the network:
+   - Make sure the app of the manufacturer can see and operate the device.
+3. Make sure the network firewall settings are not blocking the local communication on port 15914.

+### I deleted my device from the manufacturer's app and added it again.
+After this, my device in Home Assistant appears offline or unavailable.

+Reconfigure the device.

+### The device is not getting auto discovered.

+Make sure the network firewall settings are not blocking default mDNS port.

+### The device is appearing offline or unavailable.

+Make sure the device is visible and controllable via the manufacturer's app.
+If it is not, check the device's power and network connection.

 ## Removing the integration

 This integration follows standard integration removal.
 No extra steps are required.
 Refer to [Removing an integration instance](https://www.home-assistant.io/common-tasks/general/#removing-an-integration-instance) for details.

 1. In Home Assistant, go to [**Setting->Device & Services**](https://my.home-assistant.io/redirect/integrations/).
 2. Select the **Daikin Smart AC** integration and in the three-dot menu (⋮), select **Delete**.
 3. [Restart Home Assistant](https://www.home-assistant.io/docs/configuration/#reloading-the-configuration-to-apply-changes).